 Agree On What’s Included In The Rent

 Apart from agreeing on the rental price, you should also make specific agreements about what utilities, like electricity, water and internet, are included.
-For anything that’s not included, you should either agree a fixed amount upfront, or insist on receiving the actual bills if the bills, so you can make sure you’re not paying too much.
+For anything that’s not included, you should either agree a fixed amount upfront, or insist on receiving the actual bills, so you can make sure you’re not paying too much.

 Rental agreements are rather uncommon, but this doesn’t mean that you will have to accept this and in the end you need to decide for yourself if you want to take the risk or not.
 But if you want to apply for a residency permit you need a notarized 12-month lease agreement in most cases, so agree about this with the owner before you move into your apartment if that is the case for you.